Package Management in Python#

 bash Miniforge3-$(uname)-$(uname -m).sh

-Once installed, restart your shell by closing and reopening your WSL terminal.
-A change will appear in your shell prompt:
+After installation, restart your shell by closing and reopening your terminal.
+You’ll notice a change in your shell prompt:

 (base) User@Host:~$